ZQuestClassic/ZQuestClassic/docs-www/source/zscript-lang/script_types.rst

 	:initd: 8
 	:initd_str: (Shared with the item's Pickup and Sprite scripts)

-	Runs when the item it's attached to via the Item Editor is used by the Hero.
-It continues to run until it exits, and the item cannot be used again while it's script still runs.
+	Runs when the item its attached to via the Item Editor is used by the Hero.
+It continues to run until it exits, and the item cannot be used again while its script still runs.

 	Incompatible with Itemdata Passive Scripts.